blakk-ebuka/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 7 - move the file betty from /tmp/ to /tmp/my_first_directory
+Task 8 - delete the file betty.
+The file betty is in /tmp/my_first_directory